OTA Requestor

 Experimental Verification

-To test the sample, you need to complete the following steps:
+To test the sample, it is necessary to complete the following steps:

 Navigate to the CHIP root directory.